The art of formulating good questions

 Functional and dysfunctional must not always be exact opposites

 You're doing a Kano survey because you want to know how customers feel about certain attributes of your product or service.
+You don't always want or need to know how customers feel about the presence or absence of a feature.
 You may want to know how they feel about the level of performance of the feature.

-One parameter in your decisions will of course be their impact customer satisfaction.
+One parameter in your decision will of course be: how does this impact customer satisfaction?
 In order to know, you want to know how customers will feel if the arrival times are sometimes wrong.

 So instead of asking: